r-pufky/payday2-secret/README.md

  * Once you have these, display them and enter the safehouse.
  * Pickup the medallion and use it to open coffers
  * Pickup Diamond to the left of the boxes
- * Use diamon on Guide of Bain (where you got medallion), it should burn
+ * Use diamond on Guide of Bain (where you got medallion), it should burn

 ### Unlock list of achievements in Safehouse
-You need to unlock a list of achievements in safehouse.
-Once you have all three boxes, interact with them to remove them from the box; shoot the piano keys in the following order to stop the device from spinning
+You need to unlock a list of achievements in safehouse to complete.
+Once all the required display items are done (above), goto the piano in Scarface's office.

 ![Piano Keys](piano-keys.png)

-Interacting with the device will reveal the required pre-requiset achievements for the secret in cipher text.
-These are listed here with translations:
+Interacting with the device will reveal ciphered riddles.
+These turn out to be required achievements to enable the secret.
+These are listed here with
+translations:

 1. Diamonds are Forever